vibhash1083/load-test-locustio/README.md

-# Load testing Dajngo applications using LocustIO
+# Load testing Django applications using LocustIO

 Django framework, used for buliding web applications quickly in a clean and efficient manner.
 As the size of application increases, a common issue faced by all teams is performance of the application.
 Measuring performance and analysis the areas of improvement is key to deliver a quality product.